Saturday, October 27, 2012

 A little cutie...

-Our trip up to the top of the rock had us clouded in for a time, so no views of Africa that day.
-We walked a precipitous path to explore St Michael’s cave where BCK was keen to do a Dame Nellie Melba impression and yodelled a few bars up into the upper reaches of this vast space.
-Then it was back along the track to run the gambit of frolicking monkeys (Barbary macaques actually and the only wild primates in Europe).
+Our early-ish climb up to the top of the rock had us clouded in for a bit, so no views of Africa that day.
+Even so, we walked a precipitous path to explore St Michael’s cave where BCK was keen to do a Dame Nellie Melba impression and yodelled a few bars up into the upper reaches of this vast space.
+Then it was back along the track to run the gambit of frolicking monkeys.
+(Barbary macaques actually, and the only wild primates in Europe).

 Do you think this is loaded?